python/devguide/documentation/style-guide.rst

 Links
 =====

-Linking words to more information about those words is a powerful tool for helping people navigate documentation, but links can be over-used.
+Links are a powerful tool for helping people navigate documentation and find more information, but links can be over-used.
 Links should be used only if they help the reader.

 Generally, a link should be provided for the first use of a term in a unit, such as a section or paragraph.
 This is not a hard and fast rule.
 Sometimes